jhernandez-c/fastcomments-debug/chrome/README.md

-# chrome-extension-ts-starter
+# fastcomments-debug-chrome

-It is a boilerplate for a Chrome Extension built with TypeScript and Parcel.
+This is a Chrome Extension built with TypeScript and Parcel for debugging your FastComments installation.

+## What issues can this find?
+* How many instances of the widget are active?
+* Why isn't the widget rendering?
+Check for exceptions, invalid configuration.
+* What page is the widget rendering for?

-## This starter consists of the following parts
+## This consists of the following parts

 * Background script (vanilla TS)
 * Content script (vanilla TS)